Bandits with many optimal arms: Cumulative regret

-see the end of the proof for a precise bound, i.e.~\eqref{eq:final_ub_regret}. \end{theorem} Note that this bound matches the lower bound of Theorem~\ref{thm:LBcumulative2} of Section~\ref{sec:cumulative_regret_lb}, for $T$ large enough and up to a $\log(1/\Delta)$ multiplicative factor.
+Note that this bound matches the lower bound of Theorem~\ref{thm:LBcumulative2} of Section~\ref{sec:cumulative_regret_lb}, for $T$ large enough and up to a $\log(1/\Delta)$ multiplicative factor.
 Also, $L$ can be calibrated with a lower bound on $\pstar$ instead of $\pstar$, but this lower bound will appear in the rate instead of $\pstar$.

 \begin{remark} Algorithm~\OurAlgorithm samples $L$ arms uniformly at random from the reservoir.
 What we mean by this is that each arm is pulled at random from $\cA$ \textit{independently from the other pulled arms}.
 In other words, by doing this, we potentially artificially create several independent copies of the same arm -- which might seem counter-intuitive, but is formally not a problem.\\ What this anyway implies is that the case $|\cA| \leq L$ is not a problem -- with this idea of independent copies, we can pull more arms from the reservoir than the number $|\cA|$ of arms. \end{remark}